topojson/world-atlas/README.md

 make
 ```

 This will generate various TopoJSON files in the `topo` directory.
-As a by-product of producing these files, you’ll also download the shapefiles directly from National Earth and convert them into GeoJSON and filter.
+As a by-product of producing these files, you’ll also download the shapefiles directly from Natural Earth and convert them into GeoJSON and filter.

 If you want to generate a custom map, I recommend modifying the Makefile.
 Or, just use the Makefile as a set of examples, and run the appropriate `ogr2ogr` and `topojson` commands from the terminal.